More than just child care

 Better behaviour

 When daycare educators help children manage their emotions, they are also helping to improve certain behaviours.
-Julie saw this first-hand when her son was three: “Michaël used to get really upset if another child took one of his toys.
+Julie saw this first-hand when her son was 3: “Michaël used to get really upset if another child took one of his toys.
 His teacher taught him to explain why he was mad and then come up with solutions.
 I didn’t think he knew how to express his emotions at his age.
 We started doing the same thing at home, and it made a big difference!
 As he got better at talking about his feelings, he lost his temper less often.”

-What constitutes a good daycare centre?
+What constitutes a good daycare?

-Lastly, it’s important that the child has a good relationship with their daycare educator.
-“Daycare educators should be friendly and attuned to the children’s needs.
-They should also set clear rules and expectations that the entire group understands,” says Caroline Bouchard, an early childhood psychologist and a professor in Laval University’s teaching and learning studies department.
+Finally, at a good daycare, kids should have a strong relationship with the educators, who in turn should be competent and attuned to the children’s needs.
+“They should also set clear rules and expectations that the entire group understands,” adds Caroline Bouchard.

 Learning through play